GraanJonlo/structured-engineering-coaching-v2/03-functional-typescript-2/lesson-plan.md

 By the end of this lesson, the student will be able to:

+- Explain the idea of elevated types and their properties

 ## Materials

 - VS Code or other IDE